Activists force King Charles to eat cake in Madame Tussauds

-Protesters have smeared chocolate cake over a waxwork of King Charles III in the latest vandalism of public art by climate campaigners.
+Protesters have smeared chocolate cake over a waxwork of the King in the latest vandalism of public art by climate campaigners.

 The lifelike royal display in Madame Tussauds in London was targeted by two members of the group Just Stop Oil.

-The pair stood at the podium housing waxworks of the royal family including William and Kate and the Queen Consort.
+The pair stood at the podium housing waxworks of the royal family, including the Prince and Princess of Wales and the Queen Consort.

 The activists removed their black top layers of clothing to reveal white ‘Just Stop Oil’ T-shirts.

-Then they took turns smearing a square of creamy cake onto the face of King Charles as bystanders cried out ‘Stop’.
+Then they took turns smearing a square of creamy cake onto the face of the King as bystanders cried out ‘Stop’.

-The activists told those watching inside the museum that it was “time for action” in their demand for the UK government to stop new oil and gas licenses.
+The activists told those watching inside the museum that it was “time for action” in their demand for the British government to stop new oil and gas licenses.

 London police said four people had been arrested and charged for criminal damage.